 **Photo credit: The above portrait photograph was taken by photographer Leonora Saunders and forms part of the Athena Project celebrating influential women leaders **

-My full time day job is working as a senior leader, lawyer and compliance professional for the world’s largest biotech company.
+I work full time as a senior leader, lawyer and compliance professional.

-Outside of this demanding role, I spend a significant amount of my spare time promoting, encouraging, supporting and campaigning for more diversity within the legal profession and wider business community as a whole.
+Outside my demanding day job, I spend a significant amount of my spare time promoting, encouraging, supporting and campaigning for more diversity within the legal profession and wider business community as a whole.
 I personally lead on, sponsor, champion and support a wide range of diversity-related initiatives and projects, working with a number of organisations to drive change and have partnered with the Law Society, various law firms, Aspiring Solicitors, SPARK21, Speakers4Schools, INTO University, Business in the Community and the UK Ministry of Justice to name a few.

 I do this external work across a number of diversity strands (for example gender, ethnicity and social background), regularly speaking out and spearheading change on this important issue at various fora and conferences (including the Law Society, in Parliament, at the BBC and 30% Club).
 I write regularly about diversity and related issues.
 In addition, I provide inspirational talks to thousands of school children and University students annually as well as leadership mentoring & coaching to students and young professionals.
 A solid, rounded education is of paramount importance and I have twice served as a school governor.
 I actively sponsor development opportunities for my mentees whenever I can.